 Good reading habits such as keeping your book at arms’ length, having good room lighting, adopting good posture, taking frequent breaks every half an hour and not rubbing your eyes will contribute to keeping myopia at bay.
 Don’t forget that a well-fitting pair of spectacles is very important to the equation as well.

-For those who demonstrate a steady increase in degree of short-sightedness, there are prescription eyedrops available that can be used to slow down progression of myopia.
-These eyedrops work by inducing eye relaxation and have little to no side effects.
+For those who demonstrate a steady increase in the degree of short-sightedness, there are prescription eyedrops available that can be used to slow down the progression of myopia.
+This eye drops work by inducing eye relaxation and have little to no side effects.
 They must be used under close supervision by your eye doctor.

 For adults, especially those who are often in front of the computer, remember to use your gadgets as far away from your eyes as possible.
 Also, make a habit of frequently looking into the distance to relax your eyes every now and then.

 For other enquiries regarding myopia, feel free to talk to Asia Retina.
-We are proud to have the best eye doctor in Singapore who will gladly answer all your queries regarding the matter.
+There is no such thing as the best eye doctor but we are proud to have an experienced eye doctor in Singapore who will gladly answer all your queries regarding the matter.
 Call +65 6732 0007 or text +65 9118 0007 now or visit us at 290 Orchard Road #15-10 Paragon Medical Suites.